Disappearance of Jamie Fraley: 2015 possible confession

-In 2015, Jerry Case, a man then serving federal prison time for kidnapping, made a possible confession regarding Fraley's disappearance; he had been incarcerated at that time.
+In 2015, Jerry Case, a man then serving federal prison time for kidnapping, made a possible confession regarding Fraley's disappearance.
+However, he had been incarcerated at that time.

 When he confessed, Case was on trial for a 1985 murder in Gaston County which he had confessed to in a 2012 letter to the Gaston Gazette.
 In 2015 he wrote another letter to the Gazette, confessing to killing Fraley and another local woman who had been shot and killed in her house, which was then set on fire later that year.
 "I guess you could say this is confessions number two and three", he wrote.

 Prosecutors immediately dismissed Case's confession as unlikely regarding Fraley, since he was incarcerated at the time she disappeared (although he was released a few weeks later) and he only provided details of the case that had already been made public.
 They also discounted his marginally probable confession regarding the later murder of the other local woman, though he had been free at the time the later homicide occurred.